cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 The representation of DNS responses with packed value 1, i.e. "application/dns+cbor;packed=1", has the same semantics as for tag TBD113
 (see {{Section 3.1 of -cbor-packed}}) with the rump being the compressed response.
-The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL with parameter "packed=1".
+The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL with media type parameter "packed=1".
 As such, any CBOR object `obj` marked by the "application/dns+cbor;packed=1" media type and parameter MUST explicitly be understood as `TBD113(TBD28259(obj))`, unless it is already `obj` itself is already tagged explicitly with TBD113 as a whole[^6]{: mlenders}.

 Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only